|Duration:||3 Semesters (13 Months)|

 - English proficiency at the college level.

-Note: Although not required for admission, a high degree of computer literacy and keyboarding skills at 35 w.p.m. are strongly recommended.
+- Although not required for admission, a high degree of computer literacy and keyboarding skills at 35 w.p.m. are considered assets.

 The Importance of Learning Skills: